Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

     <!- - - - >

     - Define other Folder Monitoring parameters
-1. Optionally, to specify file- system event monitoring you additionally must set this in [CFTFOLDER object.](#Enable)
+1. Optionally, to specify file- system event monitoring you additionally must set this in CFTFOLDER object.](#Enable)

 <span id="CFTFOLDE"></span>